Study to Image Inflammatory Activity of a Fluorescence Imaging Agent in Excised Human Artery Plaques

 - Detailed Description

-Objective of this research is to find out if a special imaging drug called LUMISIGHT can show inflammation inside blood vessels for subjects with severe coronary and peripheral arterial disease.
+Objective of this research is to find out if a new imaging drug called LUMISIGHT can show inflammation inside blood vessels for subjects with severe coronary and peripheral arterial disease.
 This will allow us to obtain information about diseases that cause inflammation in the heart and blood vessels.

 Recruitment & Eligibility